sarustamyan/technolab-csharp/docs/lesson1/days-in-a-month.md

 # Days in a Month

-Consider the code for printing the number of days in a given month for a given year:
+Consider the code for printing the number of days in a given month for a given year: [https://github.com/sarustamyan/technolab-csharp-sources/blob/master/Lesson1/Homework/DaysInAMonth/Program.cs](https://github.com/sarustamyan/technolab-csharp-sources/blob/master/Lesson1/Homework/DaysInAMonth/Program.cs)

 Is it going to work correctly for any month/year combination?
 Find the bug in the code and fix it.

-**Bonus Points:** Clone the repository the code is in using git instead of copy-pasting.
+**Bonus Points:** Clone the repository the code is in using Git instead of copy-pasting.

 <details class="text-grey-dk-000">
   <summary><strong>Hint 1:</strong></summary>